LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 Formatting Integer Objects
 ==========================

-Integer objects can be formated for display using the `integer->asString` method detailed below.
+Integer objects can be formatted for display using the `integer->asString` method detailed below.

 .. note::
    In Lasso 9, integers and decimals have no state, so they cannot carry around their formatting information.
 The `integer->asString` method in Lasso 9 is used to replace the functionality of Lasso 8's ``integer->setFormat`` method.

 .. member:: integer->asString(p0::string, p1::string, p2::string)
 .. member:: integer->asString(\